Large LED video walls are becoming the new choice for virtual backgrounds in the film & TV industry.

 LED walls are effectively replacing Green Screen shooting, as they give actors something to react to in real-time, and create more realistic lighting on any reflective elements within the physical action.
 Very akin to historic rear-screen projection.

-However, one of the biggest issues facing the use of LED video walls is the way the camera sees the colour emitted by the LED walls, compared to the live-action foreground elements.
+However, colour calibration is a critical issue for the use of LED video walls, combined with the way the camera sees the colour emitted by the LED walls, compared to the live-action foreground elements.

 On-Set Virtual Production

 The main issues with Virtual Sets is enabling the camera to see the virtual images, displayed on the LED wall as being correctly matched to the to the live-action foreground elements.

 Due to the different spectral response generated by the LED wall, compared to the lighting illuminating the foreground objects, the LED requires volumetric colour adjustment to generate am accurate perceived match in-camera.

 Many companies that both supply Virtual Sets, as well as those that utilise them within their productions, have adopted Colour Management tools from Light Illusion to ensure an accurate match between the live action foreground and virtual background, in-camera.

 A combination of ColourSpace, and suitable probes(s) is used for initial LED video wall calibration, with MatchLight then used to auto-generate a driving LUT for the LED walls, to ensure the captured foreground and background images match.

 ColourSpace is fully integrated with Brompton Technology's Tessera LED video wall processors, as used filming of The Mandalorian by Fuse Technical Group, enabling ColourSpace to profile and calibrate any Tessera controlled video wall.
 See: Brompton Integration.